-Schedule a free two-hour session to dig into your business and identify areas you can simply and improve your messaging, pricing, or product/service fit.
+Schedule a free two-hour sales advisory session with us to dig into your business and identify areas you can improve your messaging, pricing, or product/service fit.

 Brad Kreutz is an Advisor for small business owners with Cultivate.
 Brad has a passion for translating business goals into strategy.
 Pulling from more than 17 years of experience as a 4x co-founder/owner, Brad brings an outside perspective to help business owners overcome their challenges, create a scalable platform, and grow their business.